avinetworks/terraform-provider-avi/website/docs/d/avi_controllerproperties.html.markdown

 * `max_threads_cc_vip_bg_worker` - Maximum number of threads in threadpool used by cloud connector ccvipbgworker.
 Allowed values are 1-100.
 Field introduced in 20.1.3.
 * `permission_scoped_shared_admin_networks` - Network and vrfcontext objects from the admin tenant will not be shared to non-admin tenants unless admin permissions are granted.
 Field introduced in 18.2.7, 20.1.1.
 * `persistence_key_rotate_period` - Period for rotate app persistence keys job.
 Allowed values are 1-1051200.
 Special values are 0 - 'disabled'.
 Unit is min.
 Allowed in basic(allowed values- 0) edition, essentials(allowed values- 0) edition, enterprise edition.
-* `portal_request_burst_limit` - Burst limit on number of incoming requests0 to disable.
+* `portal_request_burst_limit` - Burst limit on number of incoming requests 0 to disable.
 Field introduced in 20.1.1.
-* `portal_request_rate_limit` - Maximum average number of requests allowed per second0 to disable.
+* `portal_request_rate_limit` - Maximum average number of requests allowed per second 0 to disable.
 Field introduced in 20.1.1.
 Unit is per_second.
 * `portal_token` - Token used for uploading tech-support to portal.
 Field introduced in 16.4.6,17.1.2.
 * `process_locked_useraccounts_timeout_period` - Period for process locked user accounts job.
 Field introduced in 18.1.1.
 Unit is min.
 * `process_pki_profile_timeout_period` - Period for process pki profile job.
 Field introduced in 18.1.1.
 Unit is min.